gwhitdev/colwynbay-hwb/README.md

    - **Fix**: Set the parent hero element's height as a 50% proportion of the view height.

 ## Post Development Testing
-I have used the following tools to test the website for accessibility and performance.

 Various actions were taken to improve the website's performance and accessibility.

 These include:

 - Resizing images to improve responsiveness
 - Optimising images and converting to webp format where possible